-Add Volume & Quantity for Analysis
+Add Stock Volume & Quantity to Analysis

 It used to be that price was the most important indicator on a stock chart.
 Most stock indicators, market breadth indicators, and sector indicators are based solely on price and time due to the importance weighted on price action in the past.
-Most stock indicators writers of the 20th century focused on writing Price and Time Indicators, to reveal patterns not easily seen in price charts of that era.
+Most stock indicator writers of the 20th century focused on writing Price and Time Indicators to reveal patterns not easily seen in price charts of that era.

 Martha Stokes CMT